-The unfortunate reality is there are SO.
-MANY. great options for little girl clothing but not a lot for dudes.
-Since I’ve been navigating these waters for a couple of years now, I figured I would pass on a few strategies and some of my favorite brands with you.. sharing is caring!
+The unfortunate reality is that the majority of space in children’s clothing stores is dedicated to girls, with very minimal options for boys.
+Since Richelle has been navigating these waters for a couple of years now, we figured we would pass on a few of her tried and true strategies and some of our favorite brands with you.
+Sharing is caring, right?!

 1. Check out The Girls section – And not just with longing! (ha, ha).
 Seriously though, skinny jeans and leggings are not just for girls!
 The girls section always has awesome dark wash denim and solid color black and grey leggings.
-Staples in my little’s wardrobe.
+Staples in our little’s guys’ wardrobes.

 2. Buy TWO or THREE sizes at a time- I know it may seem excessive, but kids grow SO FAST.
-I once purchased my son the most adorable leather jacket for $20 from Joe Fresh and have lived with regret ever since he grew out of it.
-I made the rookie mistake of not having the next two sizes up.
+Richelle once purchased her son the most adorable leather jacket for $20 from Joe Fresh and has lived with regret ever since he grew out of it.
+She made the rookie mistake of not having the next two sizes up.
 LESSON LEARNED!
-Now, anytime I find a great staple like a puffy down vest or jacket, cute pair of jeans, nice chambray shirt, or neutral sweater I buy two or three of them.
+Now, anytime either of us finds a great staple like a puffy down vest or jacket, nice chambray shirt, or neutral sweater.. we buy them in bulk!
+Haha.
 Classics never out date, and although you may be spending more initially, you wont have to be shopping ALL THE TIME.
 The same can go for shoes you find on sale.
-I’m pretty sure Bowen now has 5 pairs of the same shoe in multiple sizes.
+Richelle’s son has 5 pairs of the same black hightops in multiple sizes- no lie!

 3. Graphic T & Button- up Combo- This is on REPEAT over here.
-Beyond the fact that I’m obsessed with graphic tees, little kids are constantly moving and as such get overheated!
-When I put thicker sweaters on my son, he always wants them off.
+Beyond the fact that we’re obsessed with graphic tees, little kids are constantly moving and therefore becoming overheated!
+When you put thicker sweaters on kids, they always want them off.
 Inexpensive graphic tops with a reasonably priced plaid or chambray button up are warm in winter, but are also easily removed layers!

-4. Shop Local Canadian Brands- I am super passionate about shopping local and supporting fellow mamas!
-I’ve managed to luck out with a few amazing clothing companies these past few years.
-I just keep buying their items and replacing what I’ve got!
-It’s nice to know that quality is there, and not only will they last until he grows out of them, but I can save for the next child… even if I don’t have another boy!
-Another benefit of buying from smaller Canadian companies is that when you shop online you don’t pay duties, there is no exchange rate and you receive your items SO MUCH FASTER!
-My Favorite Canadian brands are Vonbon Apparel out of Vancouver, Little and Lively in Abbotsford , NorthKinder in Edmonton and Portage and Main in Edmonton (both also be found at Refinery Clothing Co.)
+4. Shop Local Canadian Brands- We are both super passionate about shopping local and supporting fellow mamas!
+We’ve managed to luck out with a few amazing clothing companies.
+Another benefit of buying from smaller Canadian companies is that when you shop online, you don’t pay duties, there is no exchange rate, and you receive your items SO MUCH FASTER!
+Some of our go- to sustainable Canadian clothiers are Little and Lively from Abbotsford , NorthKinder in Edmonton and Portage and Main in Edmonton (North Kinder & Portage and Main can be found Refinery Clothing Co.)